Legacy, Equity & Inclusion

-We are launching three advisory groups to help us gather and synthesise ideas from across and beyond the global Rhodes community to guide our key areas of action and accomplish our goals.
-These groups will focus on critical questions in three areas: how we re-imagine Rhodes House through the Big Build renovation; how we engage our history and revise the ways we tell our story to key stakeholders and the broader public; and what the Trust should aspire to do and be in our 21st century relationships and activities across the continent of Africa.
+We have launched three advisory groups to help us gather and synthesise ideas from across and beyond the global Rhodes community to guide our key areas of action and accomplish our goals.
+These groups are focusing on critical questions in three areas: how we re-imagine Rhodes House through and beyond the Big Build renovation; how we engage our history and revise the ways we tell our story to key stakeholders and the broader public; and what the Trust should aspire to do and be in our 21st century relationships and activities across the continent of Africa.

-In addition to supporting the work of these Advisory Groups, we will continue to pursue other strategic goals and activities related to legacy, equity, and inclusion.
+In addition to supporting the work of these Advisory Groups, we are continuing to pursue other strategic goals and activities related to legacy, equity, and inclusion.
 These include: